Four seasons of Grand Marais

 is more casual but very good.
 It's also the place to go

 if you're by yourself and you enjoy good microbrews and live music.

 On the edge of the harbor, the seasonal Angry Trout Café specializes in fresh fish from Lake Superior, 218-387-1265.

 My Sister's Place serves salads, sandwiches and pizza.
 Sven and Ole's is famous for its pizza.
 Be sure to get something fresh out of the fryer at World's Best Donuts.

 Shopping: There are a lot of good places to shop.
-The favorite of tourists and locals alike is Joynes Ben Franklin and Department Store, which is stuffed with an oddly compelling assortment of warm slippers, Canadian jams, fleece hats and other things you can't do without.
+The favorite of tourists and locals alike is Joynes Ben Franklin department store, which is stuffed with an oddly compelling assortment of warm slippers, Canadian jams, fleece hats and other things you can't do without.

 On the harbor, there are always crowds milling around the Lake Superior Trading Post.
 The second floor has racks of outdoorsy but chic sweaters, jackets, bags and hats, and there are cool camping gizmos and supplies on the first floor.